Williams Stadium

-Arthur L. Williams Stadium is a 25,000-seat football stadium located on the campus of Liberty University in Lynchburg, Virginia, USA.
+Arthur L. Williams Stadium is a 25,000-seat football stadium located on the campus of Liberty University in Lynchburg, Virginia, United States.
 The stadium was built in 1989 and plays host to Liberty Flames football, which is a part of the NCAA Division I - Football Bowl Subdivision (FBS).
-A new field house has recently been constructed at the north end of the stadium.
-This new facility houses a new home locker room, coaches offices, meeting rooms and training facility as well as a 16000 sqft weight room.
+A new football center at the north end of the stadium completed construction in April of 2020, this facility houses a new home locker room, coaches offices, meeting rooms and training facility as well as a 16000 sqft weight room.
 In the 2009 off season, Liberty University added a video scoreboard on the north end of the field.
 The video scoreboard measured 20 ft tall and 36 ft wide.
 This video board was replaced by a massive new high-definition video board in time for the 2018 football season.

 In September 2011, a ribbon video board was added to the facade of the upper deck.
 This too was replaced by a state-of-the-art ribbon video board on both the eastern and western facades of the upper deck in 2018.

 The stadium was named in 1994 to honor Arthur L. Williams Jr., who is a major contributor to the university.